 Purpose of processing

-Which data are processed?
+What data is processed?

 Scope of processing

-Legal basis for data processing
+Legal basis of data processing

-Recipients /dissemination of data
+Recipients / Disclosure of data

 Further data protection information from Zoom Inc. can be found at: